Fräulein (1958 film): Plot

 In Cologne near the end of World War II, American prisoner of war Foster MacLain (Mel Ferrer) escapes and is sheltered by Professor Julius Angermann (Ivan Triesault).
 Angermann's daughter Erika (Dana Wynter) is not so welcoming, but hides the American from the German soldiers looking for him.
 MacLain leaves when it is safe.

 Not long afterwards, a bomb strikes the house, killing the professor.
 Erika goes to live in Berlin with her cousin Karl (Herbert Berghof).
 Karl has lodgers, Fritz and Berta Graubach (Luis van Rooten and Blandine Ebinger), who are outspoken supporters of the Nazi cause.
 When the Russians capture the city, Erika hides in the attic for fear of being raped.
 However, Berta betrays Erika's existence in order to save herself, and a drunken corporal starts up the stairs.
 Karl is killed trying to stop him.
 The Russian chases Erika out on the roof, but slips and falls to his death, and Erika is charged with his murder.

 Colonel Dmitri Brikett (Theodore Bikel) is attracted to her and saves her life, though he expects a sexual reward.
 However, Erika manages to flee to the American-controlled sector of the city with the assistance of Lori (Dolores Michaels), a nightclub piano player.
 There, she runs into the Graubachs, who now claim they always opposed the Nazis.
 The Graubachs insist she come stay with them.
 She finds out later that they are running a brothel and want to employ her.
 She flees, but not before they have already registered her as a prostitute with the American authorities.
 They pursue her, but a kindly military policeman, Corporal Hanks (James Edwards), blocks them.

 Meanwhile, MacLain searches for his wartime benefactors, finally finding Erika working in a nightclub.
 When he offers to help her, she asks him to find her fiancé Hugo (Helmut Dantine).
 MacLain uses his connections to locate Hugo and takes Erika to see him.
 However, she finds a very changed, embittered man – a crippled war veteran, who is living in a makeshift shelter with another woman, and who is not happy to see her with an American.
-Hugo asks Erica for the engagement ring back so he can buy an artificial arm to replace the one he lost in the war.
+Hugo asks Erika for the engagement ring back so he can buy an artificial arm to replace the one he lost in the war.
 She gives it to him and leaves.

 As MacLain spends time with Erika, he falls in love with her.
 He asks her to marry him and move to the United States.
-She accepts, but when she goes to apply for a passport, she realizes that she will be turned down because of her registration as a whore.
+She accepts, but when she goes to apply for a passport, she realizes that she will be turned down because of her registration as a prostitute.
 She is about to give up, but by chance, Corporal Hanks is the man processing the applications.
 Remembering the circumstances of their previous meeting, he erases her "occupation" and gives her the papers she needs.